Questions And Answers

 How can I get more information?

-Contact the club president for 2008, Randy Knight, at (979)589-3388.
+Contact the club secretary/treasurer for 2018, Bill Ray, at fishingfool54@hotmail.com.
 He'll provide you with the time and place of the next business meeting where you can get many questions answered and meet the Bryan Bass Club.

-There, you'll meet others that enjoy bass fishing, particularly competitive fishing.
+There, you'll meet others that enjoy bass fishing, particularly the fun of light competitive fishing.
 You'll meet advocates of conservation concepts like catch-and-release to preserve the resource.
 You'll meet some of the best bass anglers in the state mixed with amateurs, both learning from each other.

 Meeting at Country Skillet restaurant Eatin', right before February 1, 2000 meeting

 Disclaimer stuff...
-Certain names that may be mentioned, like B.A.S.S., Bass Champs, or Texas Tournament Trail for example, are registered names of their respective independent organizations.
+Certain names that may be mentioned, like B.A.S.S., Bass Champs, or Bass-n-Bucks for example, are registered names of their respective independent organizations.
 General information or answers provided within these web pages do not substitute for the club's constitution and bylaws or annual tournament rules that officially govern the club.
 And, of course, there may be typos, mistakes, or ommissions.

 Return to BBC Home Page.